tallus/apprentice-boot-camp-fundamentals-3/docs/_posts/0000-01-03-continuous-delivery-and-deployment.md

 ## How do feature branches enable CD?

 + Nobody works on the master branch
+    + thus master is always releaseable
 + Any feature-based changes made on a feature branch
 + Some Continuous Integration systems only run on master...

+Note:
+Mention that some people consider that not running against master isn't true CI.

 --